yiransheng/basic_rs/docs/IR.md

 * Array allocations: runtime environment should support:
   * `alloc1d $X <expr>`
   * `alloc2d $Y <expr>, <expr>`
+  * This IR does not have a working, memory model, so there is no `load` and `store` instructions, in `wasm` code gen, array operations are provided by pre-compiled `wasm` functions (written in unsafe rust)
 * `READ`:  runtime env should collect numbers defined in `DATA` , and track how many values have been consumed as the program is executing

 ## Codegen